HIMALAYAN MOUNTAIN GOATS AND SHEEP

 Marco Polo Sheep

-The sheep is particularly known for its long, spiraling horns which have been measured having a span up to 140 centimeters (55 inches).
-They have the longest horns of all sheep, with the longest individual horn ever recorded measuring 1.9 meter (6.2 ft) and weighing 60 pounds (27 kilograms).
+Marco Polo sheep are particularly known for their long, spiraling horns which may reach an uncoiled length of 1.4 meters (3.75 feet).
+They have the longest horns of all sheep, with the longest individual horn ever recorded — measuring 1.9 meter (6.2 feet) and weighing 60 pounds (27 kilograms).
 Marco Polo sheep horns follow a coil pattern, with the tips pointed directly away horizontally from the head; in spite of this, the tips are rarely broken.
 The horns have long been a popular attraction for trophy hunters.
-They begin growing 15 — 20 days after the sheep are born, and their growth in length is most pronounced during the first year.
+They begin growing 15 to 20 days after the sheep are born.
+Their growth in length is most pronounced during the first year.
 Thickness growth is most noticeable during the first two years.

 This site contains copyrighted material the use of which has not always been authorized by the copyright owner.
 Such material is made available in an effort to advance understanding of country or topic discussed in the article.
 This constitutes 'fair use' of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit.
 If you wish to use copyrighted material from this site for purposes of your own that go beyond 'fair use', you must obtain permission from the copyright owner.
 If you are the copyright owner and would like this content removed from factsanddetails.com, please contact me.